Knowing how to identify potential issues with your car is essential.

 Here are the most common signs to be aware of:

-- Difficulty starting the car’s engine up.
+- Difficulty Starting the Engine

-- Rough idling.
+- Rough Idling

-Difficulty Starting the Engine
+1. Difficulty Starting the Engine

 The mixture of air and fuel in internal combustion engines needs to flow smoothly.
-If the fluid has to pass through clogging fuel filter material, the mass air flow and fuel flow are restricted.
+If the fluid has to pass through a completely clogged filter, the mass airflow and fuel flow are restricted.
+As a result, this causes the engine to not start on the first try; if it even starts at all.

+If you’re consistently dealing with hard starts, a bad filter may be the cause.
 For cars that just won’t start, don’t forget to start with the obvious things first.
 Take a look at the battery first; then the filtration unit, and so on.

 It’s always a good idea to check the filter rather than assuming it’s something more complicated or expensive.
 Avoid unnecessary costs from a mechanic where possible.

-Engine Misfires
+2. Engine Misfires

 A random engine misfire could be caused by insufficient amounts of fuel reaching the injectors, or injectors that have become jammed with contaminants from the dirty fluid.

-Rough Idling
+3. Rough Idling

 Noisy or rough idling isn’t normal.
 Consider the age of your filtration unit if this symptom ever crops up.